By Jason Barnette

 In 1852, William Dorn struck it rich when he discovered gold from a mine he built in an unincorporated area of the South Carolina backcountry.
 In just a few short years, he had removed nearly $1 million worth of gold.
 In 1869, Dorn sold the mine to Cyrus McCormick, but McCormick never reaped any profits from the barren gold mine.
 By 1882, he started selling off the land that would eventually become the town of McCormick.

 At the Heritage Gold Mine Park, visitors can see the remnants of the original Dorn’s Gold Mine while panning for their own gold.
-The McCormick Arts Center at the Keturah – locally called the MACK – is an art center and gallery displaying local artisans’ work.
+The McCormick Arts Council at the Keturah – locally called the MACK – runs the Artisans Guild and Gift Shop which is an art center and gallery displaying local artisans’ work.
 Visitors can grab a milkshake made with antique machines across the still-active railroad tracks at Stroms Drug Store.
-Before leaving town, take a walk through Red Rooster Art & Antiques or browse for used books at Books on Main.
+Before leaving town, take a walk through Red Rooster Antiques & Art or browse for used books at Books on Main.

 Nearby, Baker Creek State Park offers a small beach for swimming and a comfortable campground for overnight stays.
 Hickory Knob State Resort Park is one of the best parks in the state.
 Play a round of golf at the 18-hole Tom Jackson designed course, enjoy kayaking or boating across the 71,000-acre Strom Thurmond Lake, or enjoy skeet shooting or archery.
 Spend the night at the recently renovated lodge, or bring your own camper for a comfortable night at the waterfront campground.